uchicago-cs/cmsc22000/website/hw/hw5.rst

 1. Write tests that cover all behavior of the interface you’re implementing
-2. Write skeleton functions (i.e. functions that have the correct type signature but return dummy values, and don’t contain any logic) so that your program compiles
+2. Write skeleton functions (i.e., functions that have the correct type signature but return dummy values, and don’t contain any logic) so that your program compiles
 3. All of your tests fail because nothing is implemented yet